ankane/pghero/guides/Rails.md

 After this, a time range slider will appear on the Queries tab.

-By default, historical query stats are stored in your primary database.
+By default, query stats are stored in your primary database.
 Change this with:

 ```ruby
 ENV["PGHERO_STATS_DATABASE_URL"]